niil945/kickstarter-analysis/README.md

 [Outcomes Based on Launch Date](Resources/Theater_Outcomes_vs_Launch.png)

-As shown, theater campaigns launched in May and June have noticeably higher success rates than the average camaign with that success rate declining over the summer months, whereas campaigns launched in December have noticeably lower success rates than the average campaign.
+Theater campaigns launched in May and June have noticeably higher success rates than the average camaign with that success rate declining over the summer months, whereas campaigns launched in December have noticeably lower success rates than the average campaign.

 ### Analysis of Outcomes Based on Goals